SHIVRJWT18/RAMavenProject/README.md

 - AddCourse,GetCourse and DeleteCourse API.
 - Handling of Nested Json API, ECOM API.
 - Use of Oath2.0, Request Builders,POJO Classes,Serialization and Deseralization.
-- CreateIssue ,GetIssue,AddCommets ,Add Attachment,Update Attachment and many more on Jira Server API.
+- CreateIssue,GetIssue, AddCommets ,Add Attachment, Update Attachment and many more on Jira Server API.